CroSTAta: Cross-State Transition Attention Transformer for Robotic Manipulation: Conclusions

 \section{Conclusions}

-We have presented State Transition Attention (STA), a novel attention mechanism that modulates attention weights based on learned state evolution patterns to improve temporal reasoning in robotic manipulation policies.
-Our experimental evaluation demonstrates that STA consistently outperforms standard temporal modeling approaches across four ManiSkill manipulation tasks, with particularly notable improvements in precision-critical scenarios.
+We have presented CroSTAta, employing a State Transition Attention mechanism that modulates attention weights based on learned state evolution patterns to improve temporal reasoning in robotic manipulation policies.
+Our experimental evaluation demonstrates that STA outperforms standard temporal modeling approaches across manipulation tasks, with particularly notable improvements in precision-critical scenarios.
 The ablation studies reveal additional findings regarding temporal masking and demonstrate robustness to reduced historical context at inference time.
-These results establish our approach as a promising direction for developing more capable manipulation policies that can effectively learn from and reason about their execution history.
-Future work should explore more sophisticated data collection strategies and evaluate performance on complex temporally-extended tasks that more strongly necessitate historical reasoning capabilities.
+These results establish our approach as a promising direction for developing more capable manipulation policies that can effectively learn from and reason about information history.